madisontanle/madisontanle/README.md

 - 💼 Back-end ….
 - 🌱 Love life and full of hope.
 - ✍️ Watching ….
-- ☕ I belive, Good things are about to happen
+- ☕ I belive, Good things are about to happen.

 ### 🛠 Tech Stack